 If you currently don't have a video segment selected to edit, tap Save to save any changes you have made and quit editing (or tap the back arrow to discard your changes).

-After you've made any necessary edits to your Vine video, tap the Next button on the "Details" screen.
+After you've made any necessary edits to your Vine video, and have saved it, tap the Share.

 That's about everything you need to know and do in order to make and post a video on Vine!